dosco/graphjin/docs/website/docs/advanced.md

 The ablity to have `JSON/JSONB` and `Array` columns is often considered in the top most useful features of Postgres.
 There are many cases where using an array or a json column saves space and reduces complexity in your app.
 The only issue with these columns is that your SQL queries can get harder to write and maintain.

-Super Graph steps in here to help you by supporting these columns right out of the box.
+GraphJin steps in here to help you by supporting these columns right out of the box.
 It allows you to work with these columns just like you would with tables.
 Joining data against or modifying array columns using the `connect` or `disconnect` keywords in mutations is fully supported.
 Another very useful feature is the ability to treat `json` or `binary json (jsonb)` columns as separate tables, even using them in nested queries joining against related tables.
 To replicate these features on your own will take a lot of complex SQL.
-Using Super Graph means you don't have to deal with any of this - it just works.
+Using GraphJin means you don't have to deal with any of this - it just works.

 ### Array Columns